 - To make chicken tikka masala without cream or dairy-free, you can either use unsweetened coconut cream (I love Trader Joe's) or homemade cashew cream.
 To make the cashew cream at home simply blend ½ cup of cashews in half a cup of warm water and make a smooth paste.

 - I have tested this recipe using a Crockpot slow cooker, Instant Pot slow cooker function, and Instant Pot AURA Multi-Cooker.
-The advantage with the Instant Pot models is that you can saute the onions in the same pot.
+The advantage of the Instant Pot model is that you can saute the onions in the same pot.
 With a crockpot slow cooker, you saute the onions in a separate pan on the stovetop.

 - If you do not have a good brand of tomato puree like the Pomi one, you can puree 3 fresh tomatoes in a blender and use that instead.